 - They undertake dangerous behaviours such as driving under the influence of alcohol

-You may want to follow the steps below to reduce the likelihood of them becoming defensive and increase the chance of them being receptive to your ideas.
+Alcohol addiction can be a very sensitive issue, especially if it is being raised with the person for the first time.
+Consider the following steps to reduce the likelihood of them becoming defensive and increase the chance of them being receptive to your ideas.

 - Don’t have the conversation when the person is drunk.
-Instead, talk to the person when they are trying to cut down or quit, as they may realise that they need to change
+Instead, talk to the person when they are sober.
+This way, they will be more receptive to change

 - Remain non-judgemental and be empathetic.
 Make them aware that you are genuinely concerned without placing any blame on them